cosmos72/stmx/README.md

 -------------

 [Composable Memory Transactions](http://research.microsoft.com/~simonpj/papers/stm/stm.pdf)
-gives a very good - though a bit technical - explanation of transactions and how they are used and combined.
+is a very good - though a bit technical - explanation of transactions and how they are used and combined.
+For the interested reader, it also goes in deep detail on how to actually implement memory transactions.

 Basic usage
 -----------